 Materials used for a gaming computer’s housing also matter.
 After all, the computer chassis protects all your expensive and high performance gaming components.
 Your choice for the body material will fall between plastic and metal, with the latter option providing a more solid and longer lasting build.

 Lastly, but certainly not least, exterior design may also be of importance to some people when it comes to buying a new computer gaming case.
 If you care for aesthetics, then choose PC panels that have a flashy and stylish look.
 For example, some designs feature LED lights, smooth curves, attractive colors or side viewing windows for a classy finish.

 Now that you know what to look for in a gaming computer case, let’s dive into some of the best models on the market.
 We have included a wide array of choices to suite different budges and gaming needs.
-So, without further ado, here are the top 10 best cooling computer cases for gaming in 2018.
+So, without further ado, here are the top 10 best cooling computer cases for gaming.

 10. The RANGER-M Rosewill Dual Fans MicroATX Mini Tower Case

 If you are looking for a budget friendly and well-built mini-tower case, then look no further than this Rosewill MicroATX chassis.
 Its features a robust SECC steel panel finished with blue LEDs for that elegant appeal.
 As the name implies, this case comes with two fans at the back and front.
 You can fit a MicroATX motherboard with a standard VGA card, ATX PS2 power supply inside and remain with 4 expansion slots.
 The case also offers two 5.25” and three 3.5” drive bays.
 In addition, the front panel has ports for easy connection of headphones and USB devices.

 09. Rosewill SRM-01 Micro ATX Mini Tower Computer Case